wingos80/thesis_notes/Master_notes.md

 ### 11/2/2024

 - The reward signal is sometimes called a cost-to-go function in ADP field such as by Zhou, or a utility function by jun hyeon.

+### 12/2/2024

+- Find out if AD versions of ADP are commonly used.
+So far it seems they are not so maybe there is a reason they aren't popular.